-A safety and support network is a team of family, friends, community members, carers and professionals who are willing to meet with the child or young person, the family and Child Safety, and work together to keep the young person safe.
+A safety and support network is a team of family, friends, community members, carers and professionals who are willing to meet with the young person, the family and Child Safety, and work together to keep the young person safe.

 Why have safety and support networks?

 Safety and support networks assist at all stages along the child protection continuum.
 During transition to adulthood, the safety and support network can provide ongoing assistance and support for the young person transitioning to adulthood.
 They can assist with practical matters such as accessing Services Australia (formerly Centrelink) and housing.
 They can also strengthen the young person’s sense of belonging to his or her community by helping them to form connections.